Terradue/doc-tep-geohazards/source/tutorials/SNAPPING.rst

 	thessaloniki_snapping_s1_a102_201504_202012

-| :memo: **NOTE**
-| Avoid inserting special characters in the Interferometric Stack name (e.g. instead of spaces “ ” please insert backslashes “_” as a separator between words).
+..
+NOTE:: Avoid inserting special characters in the Interferometric Stack name (e.g. instead of spaces “ ” please insert backslashes “_” as a separator between words).

 - Click on the select button in the **Area of Interest** field and select the AOI option to automatically insert based on the region defined in the geobrowser